mineiros-io/terraform-google-gke-cluster/README.md

 - [**`min_master_version`**](#var-min_master_version): *(**Required** `string`)*<a name="var-min_master_version"></a>

   The Kubernetes minimal version of the masters.
-If set to 'latest' it will pull latest available version in the selected region.
+If set to `latest` it will pull latest available version in the selected region.

 - [**`cluster_secondary_range_name`**](#var-cluster_secondary_range_name): *(**Required** `string`)*<a name="var-cluster_secondary_range_name"></a>